The Science of Marketing Bioresearch Brands.™

 When it comes to social media, LinkedIn is by far the most effective channel for the life sciences and healthcare industries.
 And while our industry typically isn’t very “social” at work, LinkedIn is where many business relationships often begin.

-Savvy life science companies are using LinkedIn to conduct research and connect with like-minded partners who can help take their business further.
+Savvy health science companies are using LinkedIn to conduct research and connect with like-minded partners who can help take their business further.
 From start-ups to legacy brands, what’s at stake for the C-level on LinkedIn is your entire business — not just your personal profile.
 Your LinkedIn bio does a lot more than show off your title and mug shot.
 As part your company’s leadership team, your bio is the front line of your sales force, whether you’re looking for venture capital, partner companies, large sourcing partnerships, media influencers, new talent, or new sales opportunities.
 Done right, it allows you to attract more of all of these — without working as hard to get them.

 The goal is encouraging readers to convert or take the next step in your sales process.
 And the first step in making that happen is to think of your LinkedIn profile as being more about your buyer, and less about you.
 Here’s why: